jason-neal/spectrum_overload/docs/quickstart.rst

 .. note ::

     Its probably best to interpolate the spectra to the same xaxis yourself before hand.
-    If the spectra are do not have the same wavelength axis then it is automatically interpolated to match the first spectrum or to another defined new xaxis.
+    If the spectra do not have the same wavelength axis then it is automatically spline interpolated to match the first spectrum or to another defined new xaxis.